Dead Horse (band)

-Dead Horse is an American thrash metal band from Houston, Texas, which was initially active from 1987 to 1997; they were first reunited from 2011 to 2019 and announced their second reunion in 2025.
+Dead Horse is an American thrash metal band from Houston, Texas, initially active from 1987 to 1997.
+They reunited from 2011 to 2019 and announced their second reunion in 2025.
 The music of Dead Horse been described as death metal and crossover thrash.
-They also incorporated elements of country music and Texas culture that can be heard on songs such as "Hank" from Horsecore and "Chiggers" from Feed Me.
+They incorporated elements of country music and Texas culture that can be heard on songs such as "Hank" from Horsecore and "Chiggers" from Feed Me.

 History

 Initial career (1987–1997)

-The band's first release titled Horsecore: An Unrelated Story That's Time Consuming was released independently in 1989 while a nationally distributed LP Peaceful Death and Pretty Flowers was released in 1991 through the independent record label Big Chief and distributed by Metal Blade under its parent Warner Bros.
+The band's first release, Horsecore: An Unrelated Story That's Time Consuming, was released independently in 1989.
+A nationally distributed LP, Peaceful Death and Pretty Flowers, was released in 1991 through independent record label Big Chief and distributed by Metal Blade under its parent Warner Bros.
 Records.
-Dead Horse released the self-financed EP Feed Me in 1993 which was intended as a demo for Interscope Records but failed to garner any major label interest.
-It was about that time that lead vocalist/guitarist Michael Haaga left the group to pursue other interests and Dead Horse replaced Haaga with Austin musician Scott Sevall (ex-Force Fed) and rerecorded a new demo BOIL receiving positive review in Metal Maniacs in later 1995.
+Dead Horse released the self-financed EP Feed Me in 1993, which was intended as a demo for Interscope Records but failed to garner major label interest.
+About that time, lead vocalist/guitarist Michael Haaga left the group to pursue other interests.
+Dead Horse replaced Haaga with Austin musician Scott Sevall (ex-Force Fed) and rerecorded a new demo, BOIL, receiving a positive review in Metal Maniacs in later 1995.
 Later in 1996, Dead Horse recorded the EP BOIL(ing) with Tim Gerron and released it on Beermoment Music through Sound Virus Records.

 Post-breakup (1998–2010)

-Haaga went on to form The Demonseeds with drummer Joseph Fazzio and bassist Craig Cazaubon and managed one album entitled Knee Deep in Hell's Grasp released in 1999.
-The band was also nominated by the Houston Press in 2000 for "Best Metal/Hard Rock" but didn't manage to win their category as far as the "Readers Choice" was concerned but did manage to win the "Critics Choice" for that category.
+Haaga went on to form The Demonseeds with drummer Joseph Fazzio and bassist Craig Cazaubon and released the album Knee Deep in Hell's Grasp in 1999.
+The Houston Press nominated the band in 2000 for "Best Metal/Hard Rock."
+They didn't win the "Readers Choice" category but won the "Critics Choice".

-Haaga is also credited on the first release from Superjoint Ritual titled "Use Once and Destroy" as the band's bassist and backing vocalist but his credit is buried 14 lines down below the other listed band members, just below the disc's "Photography" credit.
-He also went on to release a solo LP with the backing of several musicians from the Houston and Austin area entitled The Plus and Minus Show.
-It was released in late 2004 and it managed to garner four Houston Press Music Awards in 2005 or really five awards if you include the one awarded to Best Guitar winner Kelly Doyle that year, who in addition to playing in The Plus and Minus Show, also played in Houston Bands Three Fantastic and Clouseaux.
+Haaga is credited on the first release from Superjoint Ritual, Use Once and Destroy, as the band's bassist and backing vocalist but his credit is buried 14 lines below the other band members, below the disc's "Photography" credit.
+He released a solo LP with the backing of several musicians from the Houston and Austin area entitled The Plus and Minus Show.
+It was released in late 2004 and won four Houston Press Music Awards in 2005; five awards in total, including Best Guitar for Kelly Doyle, who, in addition to playing in The Plus and Minus Show, played in Houston Bands Three Fantastic and Clouseaux.
 Haaga's first solo effort won Album of the Year, Songwriter of the Year, Song of the Year and Local Artist of the Year.
-The band broke up shortly thereafter.
+The band broke up shortly after.